tedeh/jayson/README.md

 ##### Notes

 * Adding methods as a plain JavaScript function creates an instance of `jayson.Method` internally.
-For backwards compatibility it will be created with the option "collect" set to `false`.
+For backwards compatibility it will be created with the option "collect" set to `false` (v2.0.0).
 It is possible to affect this by passing the `collect` option to the server.
 This works similarly for the `params` option.

 #### Server events